Royal Albert Dock footpath re-opens

 Created for this month’s London Festival of Architecture, the fold-out leaflet and Anna’s accompanying Instagram feed are packed with a wealth of historical detail.
 Did you know, for example, that elephants were once shipped through the docks on the way to London Zoo?
 The leisurely three-mile walk makes for an ideal taster of dock history and future, but Anna’s research will also hold some surprises for those who are already familiar with the area.
 Pick up a map from the Good Hotel or RAW Labs.

 The Royal Docks is hosting the London Festival of Architecture throughout June with an astonishing 40-something events taking place here.
-Explore the programme here or cut to the chase with our picks.
+Here are our top picks.

 Stories from around the docks